Coalescing-fragmentating Wasserstein dynamics: particle approach: Introduction

 In order to construct the family of processes $X$, we use the approximation of the model by finite particle systems.
-We first state some estimates for evolution of particle masses in Section~\ref{section_finite_system}.
-It allows to prove the tightness.
+We first state some estimates for the evolution of particle masses in Section~\ref{sec:a_priory_estimates}.
+It allows proving the tightness.
 The main problem is to check that the limiting system of processes satisfies properties $(R1)-(R4)$.
-To show this, we replace system of equations~\eqref{equ_system_of_equation_for_particles} by an equation in some Hilbert space which has discontinuous coefficients and prove that the new equation has solutions.
-After that we show the connection between solutions to the new equation and system~\eqref{equ_system_of_equation_for_particles}.
+To show this, we replace system of equations~\eqref{equ_system_of_equation_for_particles} with an equation in some Hilbert space that has discontinuous coefficients and prove that the new equation has solutions.
+After that, we show the connection between solutions to the new equation and system~\eqref{equ_system_of_equation_for_particles}.